 You’ll also need other personally identifiable information, such as your password, Social Security Number, date of birth, full name and address for verification purposes.
 While your account may be unfrozen in as short as 15 minutes, it can take up to three days to unlock your credit report.
 If you only want to request for an unlocked account temporarily, make sure you put in another request to freeze your account again.
 You can also specify a timeframe to unfreeze your credit report, such as for one week.

 Freezing your credit report is a great way to reduce possible identity theft or fraud if you’re at risk.
 So is investing in an identity theft protection service.
-But when you need your credit report unlocked to access loan opportunities, then it’s important to know what to do.
+But when you need your credit report unlocked to access the best online loan opportunities, then it’s important to know what to do.
 By taking these steps, you can unfreeze your credit report successfully when you need it the most.